My Goodness Kitchen

 Home > Recipes > Vegan Salad Recipes

 A super easy vegan coleslaw recipe that comes together in under 10-minutes.
-Made with homemade vegan mayo plus yoghurt (for a little lightness), this classic salad is perfect for Summer parties, potluck picnics and BBQ's.
-Plus it's a keto coleslaw, as well as being naturally gluten free.
+Made with vegan mayo plus yoghurt (for a little lightness), this classic salad is perfect for Summer parties, potluck picnics and BBQs.
+Main ingredients: cabbage, mayonnaise, yoghurt, Dijon mustard, ground celery seeds.

 A table setting with a large bowl of shredded salad.